cruisesong7/cruisesong7.github.io/_pages/about.md

   </figure>
 </div>

 Mathematical proofs are often complex, and ensuring their precision and logical soundness is a significant challenge.
 My research addresses this by applying powerful tools like proof assistants and SAT solvers to help formalize mathematics.
 This means creating machine-checkable proofs, which can enhance reliability and rigor in mathematical research.
-I believe that the formalization of mathematics will not only drive advancements in the math community but also expand the capabilities of formal methods as a whole..
+The very same technique can be applied to ensure the correctness of critical softwares/ systems, or even AI (one day I beleive).

+More recently, I am working on combining Lean4 and SAT solvers.
+I am always happy to chat and collabrote :D

 News
 ======
 - My first publication [“Formalizing Finite Ramsey Theory in Lean 4”](https://link.springer.com/chapter/10.1007/978-3-031-66997-2_6) was accepted to [CICM 2024](https://cicm-conference.org/2024/cicm.php)!
-- I Attended the [Summer School on Formal Techniques](https://fm.csl.sri.com/SSFT24/), and I highly recommend my peers in this field to attend!
+- I Attended the [Summer School on Formal Techniques](https://fm.csl.sri.com/SSFT24/), and I highly recommend my peers interested in this field to attend!